Conzar/ckan-puppet/README.md

 ### `plugins`
 Contains the ckan plugins to be used by the installation.
-Note,the following plugins have only been tested .
+Note,the following plugins have only been tested.

  * stats
  * text_preview recline_preview